ballerina-platform/ballerina-distribution/examples/graphql-input-objects/graphql_input_objects.md

-# Input types
+# Input objects

 GraphQL resources can have record types as input parameters, which will be mapped to `INPUT_OBJECT`s in the generated GraphQL schema.
+According to the GraphQL specification, an input type cannot be used as an output type.
+Therefore, using the same type as an input and an output will result is a compilation error.

+This example shows a GraphQL endpoint, which has a field `addPost` with an input of type `NewPost` in the root `Mutation` type.

 For more information on the underlying package, see the [GraphQL package](https://lib.ballerina.io/ballerina/graphql/latest/).